 These collective experiences are not only helping teachers deepen their practice as education activists, they are also keeping them in the profession.
 At a time when record numbers of teachers are leaving in the face of unprecedented challenges, the study groups and Teach Truth events offer teachers a lifeline.
 These are the very teachers we cannot afford to lose.
-And it is from this pool of teachers that we will recruit the teacher fellows.
+And it is from this pool of teachers that we are recruiting the teacher fellows.

 A fellowship generally means receiving a grant to study and learn; but fellowship is also a “friendly association, especially with people who share one’s interests.”
 We are designing something that incorporates both meanings of the word: an opportunity for working teachers to study, learn, and participate in a community of radical educators.

-The fellowship is named Prentiss-Charney for two education activists who embody the spirit of this endeavor.
-CJ Prentiss and Michael Charney are committed to radical education for young people and recognize that creating the conditions for that learning requires creative, grassroots organizing.
+The fellowship is named Prentiss Charney for two education activists who embody the spirit of this endeavor.
+C. J. Prentiss and Michael Charney are committed to radical education for young people and recognize that creating the conditions for that learning requires creative, grassroots organizing.
 Through their decades of work in Ohio, and ongoing statewide and national work today, they model the tenacity and strategic brilliance required to be successful against the well-funded right wing institutions.

-In the pilot year of the fellowship, we will draw on a list of teachers across the country we have developed to invite teachers to apply.
+In the pilot year of the fellowship, we draw on a list of teachers across the country we have developed to invite teachers to apply.
 In subsequent years, we will continue to extend invitations and likely have a public application.